skrub-data/skrub/doc/modules/data_ops/ml_pipeline/applying_ml_estimators.rst

-In addition to working directly with the API provided by the underlying data, DataOps can also be used to apply machine-learning estimators from scikit-learn or Skrub to the data.
+In addition to working directly with the API provided by the underlying data, DataOps can also be used to apply machine-learning estimators from scikit-learn or skrub to the data.
 This is done through the :meth:`.skb.apply() <DataOp.skb.apply>` method:

 >>> import pandas as pd